linode/docs/docs/guides/development/frameworks/dotnet/install-dotnet-on-ubuntu/index.md

 ## Server Applications

 While many .NET applications are standalone, others connect directly to external systems.
-If your application connects to other servicves, you may need to adjust your firewall settings so these connections are not blocked.
+If your application connects to other services, you may need to adjust your firewall settings so these connections are not blocked.
 For instructions on using UFW (the default firewall front-end interface for Ubuntu 22.04), see the guide [How to Configure a Firewall with UFW](/docs/guides/configure-firewall-with-ufw/).
-Web services used in .NET applications typically use ports `443`, `80`, and `8080` but are application-specific.
-You must change the *ufw* firewall to allow port access and use the correct protocol, either TCP or UDP, to communicate across the port(s).
+Web services typically use ports `443`, `80`, and `8080`, though ports are application-specific.
+If these ports are blocked, you can adjust the firewall to allow access.

-Scripts installing .NET applications may require sudo rights to effectively change the firewall, file, or environmental settings for the user(s) of the runtime application.
+Scripts installing .NET applications may require sudo rights to effectively change the firewall, files, or environmental settings for the user(s) of the runtime application.
 In addition, you may need to modify user rights and file accessibility so that your .NET-based application can properly run.

 ## Limitations of .NET in Ubuntu 22.04